What are the E3 visa occupations?

 What constitutes a speciality occupation is not, however, straight forward since there is no definitive list of E3 speciality occupations.
-Yet E3 applicants will need to ensure the role they intend to take on in the US is eligible under the visa category, and that they have the necessary qualifications or experience by providing sufficient compelling evidence to support the application.
+Yet E3 applicants will need to ensure the role they intend to take on in the US is eligible under the visa category, and that they have the necessary qualifications and experience to be eligible.

-For applications that may have been relatively straightforward five years ago, there are fewer guarantees and certainties, making the application and the supporting documentation critical in evidencing eligibility and suitability under the E3 route.
-With so much at stake, particularly as you will need to have a hob offer in place in the US, it will be essential to get your application right first time.
+Your petition and the supporting documentation will be critical in evidencing your eligibility and suitability under the E3 route.
+With so much at stake, particularly as you will need to have a job offer in place in the US, it will be essential to get your application right first time.

 Is the E-3 visa right for you?

 The E-3 category is often the preferred US immigration option if you are an Australian worker.
 It is open exclusively to citizens of Australia and allows holders to live and work in the US for up to two years, with no limit to the number of extensions, provided the worker continues to be eligible.

 Although the E3 category is subject to an annual limit of 10,500, this cap is less likely to be reached compared with other US work visa routes, such as the H-1B visa which each year sees the quota exceeded.
 This means Australian citizens generally have a better prospect of attaining the E-3 visa compared with other non-US national workers who have to apply through oversubscribed routes.

 However, the E-3 visa will only be suitable if you meet the specialty occupation requirement.